Nike Cal Tennis Camp at UC Berkeley Berkeley, California

 • Tuesday-Friday: Half Day campers come from 9:00am-12:00pm.
 Day campers come from 9:00am-4:00pm.

 * June 30- July 3 session: Last day of session is Thursday.

-• Meals: Full Day campers bring their own lunch each day.
+• Meals: Full Day campers bring their own lunch each day, or may bring money to purchase lunch.
 Half Day campers leave before lunch.

 Campers will play at The Hellman Tennis Complex on 6 outdoor hard courts.
 In case of rain campers will move into club area for video analysis.

 A detailed camper registration packet containing check in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers in the Spring.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.

 - 8:30am Stretching, Camp Meeting at Courts

 - 8:45am Tennis Instruction